beginning of content

 Resources and support

-If you want to know more about gigantism, talk to your doctor or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available to speak to, 24 hours, 7 days a week.
+If you want to know more about gigantism, you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with you, 24 hours, 7 days a week.

 Check your symptoms Find a health service